greatcyan/portfolio/teradyne.md

 Our team participated in an outreach program for pupils at Camp IV Elementary School in Talisay, Cebu.
 We provided school supplies and organized activities such as singing and dancing.
 ![image](https://github.com/greatcyan/cyrus-baruc-data-analytics-portfolio/assets/95137493/1aba76dc-c41d-4ee3-a072-6f960a819a08)

-This was me and my colleagues representing Teradyne during the 2013 MEPZ Sports Fest opening ceremony.
+This was me and my colleagues representing our department during the 2013 Teradyne Sports Fest.
 ![image](https://github.com/greatcyan/cyrus-baruc-data-analytics-portfolio/assets/95137493/77687f7e-49c0-4ccb-9d6c-51a368a5211d "2013 Sports Fest")

 The team dressed up as gangsters for the 2014 Teradyne Year-end Party.